-Experience has traditionally outclassed youth throughout NBA history.
-The Oklahoma City Thunder completely squashed that narrative by winning the 2025 NBA championship.
-Their historic playoff run stamped them as the second youngest team to win a title, behind the 1977 Portland Trail Blazers.
-The Golden State Warriors are striving to uphold that narrative, though, reaching for the same end goal but with an aging roster.
-Thunder guard Alex Caruso provided an honest assessment of the Western Conference rival.
+Historically, experience has outclassed youth in the NBA.
+The Oklahoma City Thunder squashed that narrative by winning the 2025 championship.
+OKC’s historic run, powered by a roster with an average age of 25.6 years, saw them become the second-youngest team to win a title, behind the 1977 Portland Trail Blazers.
+The Golden State Warriors, however, are striving to revive the traditional narrative of experience winning over youth back in vogue.

 Advertisement

 In the 2024-25 season, not many teams had more momentum than GS.
 They finished the season 23-7 after adding Jimmy Butler to the lineup.
-The combined experience of Butler, Stephen Curry, and Draymond Green propelled them to a win over the second-seeded Houston Rockets in the first round.
+The combined experience of Butler, Stephen Curry, and Draymond Green propelled them to a win over the second-seeded Houston Rockets in the first round of the playoffs.

 “Him and Draymond just have so much experience,” Caruso added.
 Between the two Warriors stars, they have 324 games’ worth of playoff experience.
-That mark is greater than the number of playoff games played by 18 teams’ entire existence.
+That mark is more than the number of playoff games played by 18 of the teams in their entire history.

-Of course, the new dynamic to the equation is Butler.
-Although he showed glimpses, he wasn’t the same player basketball fans know him to be.
+The new variable in the equation is Butler.
+Although he showed glimpses of his true self, he wasn’t the same player in the playoffs that fans know him to be.
 Having played against him in the 2020 NBA Finals, Caruso knows firsthand what Butler’s capable of.

 “I don’t think [Jimmy Butler] was particularly 100% or healthy in those playoffs either.
 So having those guys healthy is a big deal just because of the experience and competitive nature that they have,” Caruso said.

 When it comes to their star core, the Warriors certainly can compete for a title.
-Questions begin to arise when examining the rest of the roster.
-Their lack of depth could hurt them, especially against a team like the Thunder, which can play 12 players on any given night.
+Questions come up when examining the rest of the roster.
+Their lack of depth could hurt them, especially against the Thunder, who can play 12 players on any given night.

 Regardless, Golden State has the respect of teams across the league.
 In a wild Western Conference, nobody is taking them lightly, not even the defending NBA champions.